It's no question that COVID-19 put a damper on the job market. The Economic Release via the U.S. Bureau of Labor Statistics states,

 In July, the number and rate of hires decreased to 5.8 million (-1,183,000) and 4.1%, respectively.
 Also, hires decreased in a number of industries, with the largest fall in accommodation and food services (-599,000) followed by other service (-143,000) and healthcare and social assistance (137,000).

 Considering this, we'd like to share what's been working for job seekers that found themselves on the market.
 We see you and we got you!
-Use these strategies below and you'll 100% find a role during COVID or otherwise.
+Use these strategies below and you'll 100% find your new role.

 Here are the three best ways to go about it: